5 Min Read

-When you ask, “what is a midlife crisis for a woman?” it is important to note that it looks much different than the typical characteristics of a midlife crisis for a man.
+A midlife crisis for a woman can look much different than the typical characteristics of a midlife crisis for a man.
 From actions to relationships, women often behave in ways that are surprising, even to them.
 And, there are times when the woman experiencing these things is not even aware of how they are behaving.

-When you are wondering about what a midlife crisis is for a woman and what the symptoms are, consider that they can fall into two kinds of categories, the “I’m not waiting any longer,” category and the “where did my youth go?” category.
+If you are wondering what a midlife crisis is for a woman and what the symptoms are, consider that they can fall into two kinds of categories -- the “I’m not waiting any longer,” category and the “Where did my youth go?” category.

 “I’m Not Waiting Any Longer”

-Women experiencing this type of midlife crisis have gotten to a place in their lives where they may start to think about the things they have put on hold for sake of family and career.
-As those things begin to take a backseat it could meaning it no longer makes sense to for a woman to wait to experience what interests her.
+Women experiencing this type of midlife crisis have gotten to a place in their lives where they may start to think about the things they have put on hold for the sake of family and career.
+As those things begin to become less of a priority it can mean it no longer makes sense for a woman to wait to experience what interests her.

-- Women could also be determined to re-invent themselves and find a new purpose.
+A woman might also be determined to re-invent herself and find a new purpose.
 Some women facing a midlife crisis may decide to go back to school, look for a new job, or take on unusual and possibly adventurous hobbies that have always been of interest.